-IUD is the acronym for a type of birth control known as an intrauterine device.
-Most IUDs are T-shaped devices that sit within the uterus.
+Intrauterine devices (IUDs) are T-shaped birth control devices that sit within the uterus.
 On some occasions, an IUD may become displaced or fall out.

 Younger women and teenagers aged 14–19 are more likely to have an IUD expulsion or displacement, and it is also more common among women who have an IUD insertion shortly after a vaginal birth or medical abortion.

 A doctor will need to remove an IUD if it becomes displaced or falls partially out of the uterus.

 Some women are more likely than others to have a partial or full expulsion of their IUD.
 They include the following: